Cortrah/Battleship-Rest-Api/README.md

 	node client.js

-Then if you then go to localhost:4000/docs you can see the docs for the client rest api
+Then if you go to localhost:4000/docs you can see the docs for the client rest api

 I have no idea how to setup php but if you run the referee server and point it to port 4000 this client implements the spec.

-You can see the tests in tests/client.js or and run them with
+You can see the tests in tests/client.js or run them with

 	npm test

-if you have a problem running the tests you may need to install lab globally in addition to locally with
+If you have a problem running the tests you may need to install lab globally in addition to locally with

 	npm install -g lab

-you can create a nicely formatted coverage.html file that you can view to see the test coverage
+You can create a nicely formatted coverage.html file that you can view to see the test coverage

 	npm run test-cov-html